 Looking for more quick tactics to hit the ground running.
-Connect with our head of growth.
+Connect with our CEO, Jackie Hermes.

 I’m a scaling business.

-As your budget expands, you can start introducing Google and social ads and other strategies to scale your lead gen efforts.
+As your budget expands, you can start introducing Google, social ads and other strategies to scale your lead gen efforts.
 These allow you to reach a large audience who may not be exposed to your brand otherwise.

 There are stages to marketing, just as there are stages to company growth.
 Depending on where you’re at in your startup journey, you should invest at different levels.

 At this stage, most lead generation for established companies have a strategic, multi-channel approach, and it’s essential to vet these incoming leads thoroughly.
 It’s not about trying to drive quantity—you likely have the numbers.
 Instead, it’s about finding the best leads and reproducing those results over and over again.

 Having the proper reporting foundations matter.
 An established company should see where their leads are coming from and where their best leads are coming from.
 It’s all about refining and iterating over time.